Facebook Pixel Code

 PRODUCTIONMANIA! (at The Finals)

-THE AMERICA LOVES TO DANCE AWARDS (at The Finals) - Additional bonus event at all Finals!
+THE AMERICA LOVES TO DANCE AWARDS (Bonus event at all Finals!)

 close

-THE AMERICA LOVES TO DANCE AWARDS (at The Finals) - Additional bonus event at all Finals!
+THE AMERICA LOVES TO DANCE AWARDS (Bonus event at all Finals!)

-The America Loves to Dance Awards is our championship day LIVE show, where the week’s top groups come back to compete once more in front of our full panel of judges (from all rooms) and in front of the week’s biggest audience (streamed live to an average audience of 10,000 people) to see who will go home the American Dance Champions.
+The America Loves to Dance Awards is our championship day LIVE show, where the week’s top competitive-level groups in the Mini, Junior, Teen, and Senior age divisions come back to compete once more in front of our full panel of judges (from all rooms) and in front of the week’s biggest audience (streamed live to an average audience of 10,000 people) to see who will go home the American Dance Champions.

 The championship day kicks off with a graduating senior and teacher/studio owner Pink Carpet Walk, followed by our prestigious All-Dancers Opening Number performance.

-Produced like a live tv show (modeled off our American Dance Championships TV show that ran for 20 years our national television and received 5 Emmy nominations), the American Loves to Dance Awards is full of live studio interviews, epic award ceremonies, a top solo and duet/trio showcase, and LOTS of confetti!
+Produced like a live tv show (modeled off our American Dance Championships TV show that ran for 20 years our national television and received 5 Emmy nominations), the American Loves to Dance Awards is packed loads of excitement including live studio interviews, backstage peaks, epic award ceremonies, our top solo and duet/trio showcase, and LOTS of confetti, and you can't forget -- America's top dance routines battling it out for top honors!

 The top scoring 10 Small Groups* in the Mini (8 & under), Junior (9-11), Teen (12-14), and Senior (15-19) age groups (*with no overlap of dancers allowed within the age group) will qualify to compete.
 First place will receive $500, 2nd place will receive $250, and Third Place will receive $100.
 Small Groups will compete in the morning before lunch break.